Image

 SEMESTER 4

-Fundamentals of Business; Human Culture and Diversity (Anthropology); People, Places and Environment (Geography); Individual and Society (Sociology); Introduction to Religious Studies; The Just Society (Philosophy).
+Fundamentals of Business; Anthropology: Human Culture and Diversity; Geography: People, Places and Environments; Sociology: Individual and Society; Introduction to Religious Studies; Philosophy: The Just Society.

 **List of Upper-Level courses to choose from:

-Business and Social Responsibility; International Business; Indigenous peoples of North America (Anthropology); Race and Racism (Anthropology); Microeconomics; Internationa Economics; Urban Geography Field Course; Environmental Geography; American History; Human Rights in History; International relations; Politics of Climate Change; Developmental Psychology; Forensic Psychology; Criminology (Sociology); Sociology of Media; Fundamentals of Law.
+Business and Social Responsibility; International Business; Anthropology: Indigenous peoples of North America; Anthropology: Race and Racism; Microeconomics; International Economics; Urban Geography Field Course; Environmental Geography; American History; Human Rights in History; International Relations; Politics of Climate Change; Developmental Psychology; Forensic Psychology; Sociology: Criminology; Sociology of Media; Fundamentals of Law.

 Want to know more?